goyyapazham/team-tardigreat/README.md

 * Simple Pipe (only one |)

 ## Attempted:
+* Tried to make >>, but couldn't figure out how to parse the string.

 ## Bugs:
 * execute doesn't check, if word[0] is "cd", that word[1] is a real directory